nshift/github-guidelines/Templates/ISSUE_TEMPLATE/technical-issue.md

 ---
-name: Feature request
+name: Technical issue
-about: Suggest an idea for this project
+about: Suggest a technical improvement for this project

 ---